shashotoNur/mdwrite/README.md

 -   **Live Preview:** Observe a real-time visual representation of your Markdown code alongside the editor, encompassing support for HTML tags and Markdown emojis.
 -   **Theme Customization:** Toggle between light and dark themes effortlessly by clicking the designated "DAWN" button.
 -   **Entry Management:** Upon launch, the editor presents a list of Markdown documents (entries) stored within the browser.
 Access or conceal this list using the "Entries" button.
+This list also grants the ability to rename and search for saved entries.
+Multiple entries can be imported or exported via a json file.
 -   **Autosave Functionality:** While disabled by default, the Autosave feature can be activated via the "Save" button, which concurrently indicates its current status.
 -   **Toolbar Accessibility:** Unveil a comprehensive toolbar harboring essential Markdown writing tools by engaging the "Tools" button.
 -   **Keyboard Shortcuts:** Streamline your workflow with the following shortcuts: